Beginning September 2026

 Able to provide meaningful executive-level experiences and mentorship

-Willing to participate in one to three 2-month rotations
+Willing to participate in up to two 3-month-long rotations

 Compensation

-Organizations that have a Leadership Exchange Fellow participating in the program will receive a $45,000 grant.
+Participating Organizations that have a Leadership Exchange Fellow in the program will receive a $10,000 unrestricted grant for each rotation completed.

 Background